joerick/pyinstrument/README.md

     | Before | After |
     | --- | ---
     | ![image](https://user-images.githubusercontent.com/1244307/50928250-1e50db00-1452-11e9-9164-6050a3c950ed.png) | ![image](https://user-images.githubusercontent.com/1244307/50928326-4c361f80-1452-11e9-91e8-cea735584806.png) |

+  To go back to the old behaviour, use `--show-all` on the command line.

 - 'Entry' frames of hidden groups are shown, so you know which call is the problem
 - Really slow frames in the groups are shown too, e.g. the 'read' call on the socket